 ABSTRACT

 While VHR aerial imagery holds great potential for quantitative remote sensing, its use has been limited by unwanted radiometric variation over temporal and spatial extents.
-Radiometric calibration involves the reduction of these variations .
-In this paper we propose a simple, yet effective cross calibration technique for transforming the digital numbers of aerial photographs to surface reflectance values.
-A collocated and concurrent well calibrated satellite image is used as a surface reflectance reference to which the mosaic is calibrated.
-The reference satellite image needs to be spectrally similar to the aerial imagery.
-A spatially varying linear model is used to approximate the relationship between the surface reflectance of the reference image and digital numbers of the aerial photograph.
-The model parameters are a least squares fit inside a sliding window.
-The technique was applied to a set of overlapping aerial image captured with an Intergraph DMC camera.
+Radiometric calibration involves the reduction of these variations so that the imagery is better suited to automated processing, mosaicking and feature extraction.
+In this paper we propose a simple, yet effective, cross calibration technique for transforming the digital numbers of aerial images to surface reflectance values.
+A collocated and concurrent well calibrated satellite image is used as a surface reflectance reference to which the individual images are calibrated.
+The reference satellite sensor needs to be spectrally similar to the aerial sensor.
+A spatially varying linear model is used to approximate the relationship between the surface reflectance of the reference image and digital numbers of the aerial images.
+The model parameters are estimated using least squares fitting model that is dynamically generated within a moving window.
+The technique was applied to a set of 2228 overlapping aerial images captured with an Intergraph DMC camera.
 A near-concurrent MODIS MCD43A4 image was used as the reflectance reference dataset.
-The resulting calibrated DMC images were mosaicked and compared to a concurrent SPOT reflectance image of the same area.
-The mean absolute reflectance error between the SPOT and calibrated mosaic is found to be 3.92% which compares favourably to other mosaic correction methods.
+The resulting calibrated DMC images were mosaicked and compared to the MODIS reference image.
+The results show that the calibrated DMC images … The resulting DMC mosaic was also compared to near-concurrent SPOT 5 reflectance image of the same area and it was found that the mean absolute reflectance difference between the SPOT 5 and calibrated DMC mosaic is found to be 3.92%, which compares favourably to other mosaic correction methods.
 The ability of the technique to implicitly correct for mosaic smoothness, atmospheric influences and bidirectional reflectance distribution function (BRDF) effects, as well as the relative computational effectiveness of the method, makes it an attractive alternative to existing methods.

 INTRODUCTION